-SUM’s current research is anchored in five thematic research areas:
+SUM’s current research is anchored in research groups:

-Within these broadly defined areas, SUM promotes research on a range of topics.
-The main geographical focus of the research is Latin America, Southern and Central Asia and Sub-Saharan Africa.
+Within these broadly defined groups, SUM conduct research on a range of topics.
+The main geographical focus of the research is Latin America, Southern and Central Asia, Sub-Saharan Africa and Europe.

 SUM is presently engaged in several prestigious international projects - financed by the Norwegian and the European Research Councils, the Norwegian Ministry of Foreign Affairs and NORAD.

-SUM is the host institution of The Oslo Academy of Global Governance and The Independent Panel on Global Governance for Health.
+SUM is the host institution of Oslo SDG Initiative, The Oslo Academy of Global Governance and The Independent Panel on Global Governance for Health.